Associate Dean and Honors Professor of Social Sciences

 Dr. Rob Garnett is the Associate Dean of the John V. Roach Honors College.
-Dr. Garnett earned his BA with Highest Honors in Economics from the College of William and Mary in 1984 and his PhD in Economics from the University of Massachusetts, Amherst in 1994, with specialization in the History and Philosophy of Economics.
-He held faculty positions at University of Southern Maine, Denison University, and the University of Texas at Arlington before joining the TCU faculty in the fall of 1996.
+Dr. Garnett earned his BA in Economics with Highest Honors from the College of William and Mary in 1984 and his PhD in Economics from the University of Massachusetts, Amherst in 1994, with specialization in the History and Philosophy of Economics.
+He held faculty positions at University of Southern Maine (1990-1992), Denison University (1992-1995), and the University of Texas at Arlington (1995-1996) before joining the TCU faculty in the fall of 1996.
 After seven years in the rank of Instructor, he was appointed to a tenure-track position in 2003.
 He earned tenure and promotion to Associate Professor in 2006 and was promoted to Professor in 2011.

-Dr. Garnett has a long history of leadership in the TCU community, including serving as Chair of the Economics Department in the AddRan College of Liberal Arts.
+Before joining the Honors College in 2017, Dr. Garnett served for two years as Chair of the Economics Department in the AddRan College of Liberal Arts.
 Within the College of Liberal Arts, Dr. Garnett chaired a 2008-2009 faculty committee that created advanced ranks for non-tenure-track Instructors.
-He also served on the Dean’s Advisory Committee of AddRan; he chaired the 2008 Instructor Pathways committee that recommended the creation of two advanced ranks for AddRan Instructors; and in 2011 he was selected for a one-year Administrative Fellowship under the mentorship of Dean Andy Schoolmaster.
-At the University level, he has served on the Faculty Senate Executive Committee, the Undergraduate Council, the Provost’s Quality Enhancement Council, and the Review Team for TCU’s 2013 SACS reaccreditation.
+He also served on the Dean’s Advisory Committee and as an Administrative Fellow under the mentorship of Dean Andy Schoolmaster.
+At the University level, Dr. Garnett has served on the Faculty Senate Executive Committee, the Undergraduate Council, the Provost’s Quality Enhancement Council, and the Review Team for TCU’s 2013 SACS reaccreditation.
 He also served on the Honors College Advisory Council and on the Honors College Self-Study Review Team.

-Editor of five books and author of more than fifty published essays, Dr. Garnett writes on the unheralded economic scope and significance of Adam Smith’s Theory of Moral Sentiments (1759), the value of pluralism in economic inquiry, and the meaning and requirements of liberal education in economics and across the disciplines.
-At the core of these diverse projects is Dr. Garnett’s passionate interest in the economic, epistemic, and educational virtues of pluralism.
-Thousands of TCU students have also helped to inspire and shape each major strand of Dr. Garnett’s scholarly work, through multiple iterations of his courses in the History of Economic Thought, Senior Seminar in Economics, and Contending Perspectives in Economics.
+Editor of five books and author of more than fifty published essays, Dr. Garnett’s scholarly works explore the unheralded economic significance of Adam Smith’s Theory of Moral Sentiments (1759), the value of pluralism in economic inquiry, and the meaning and requirements of liberal education in economics and across the disciplines.
+At the core of these diverse projects is Dr. Garnett’s keen interest in processes of ownership – in the economic realm (formal property rights and informal senses of identification or association, all of which inspire value-creating activity) and in the pedagogical domain (the appropriation of ideas by individual learners and groups of learners).

-At TCU, Dr. Garnett’s teaching and scholarship have been recognized through his receipt of the Deans’ Teaching Award (2013) and the AddRan Distinguished Faculty Lectureship (2014), and by his selection as the AddRan Social Sciences nominee for the Chancellor’s Award for Distinguished Achievement as a Teacher and Scholar (2015).
+In recognition of his teaching and scholarship, Dr. Garnett received the 2013 Deans’ Teaching Award, the 2014 AddRan Distinguished Faculty Lectureship, and in 2015 was selected as the AddRan Social Sciences nominee for the Chancellor’s Award for Distinguished Achievement as a Teacher and Scholar.